US astronauts pack up for rare splashdown in SpaceX capsule

 Their departure leaves three on board, one American and two Russians.

-The Dragon capsule will be in the water for about an hour before it's hauled by crane onto a SpaceX recovery ship.
-It will be another hour before the hatch is opened and the astronauts emerge.
+After splashdown, it will take an hour or so before the capsule is hauled by crane onto a SpaceX recovery ship, where the hatch will be opened and the astronauts will get out.
 Flight surgeons will be among the dozens of the recovery team members.

 The plan is for the Dragon to undock from the space station on Saturday, a day before splashdown.
 The prime target is off the coast of Panama City, halfway between Tallahassee and Pensacola.